monome/docs/grid/grid-norns.md

 ### FAQ

+#### why don't I see my grid populate in the `GRID` menu?

+If you have a [2021 grid](/docs/grid/editions), norns needs to be running the latest software to communicate to it (2021 grid compatibility was added in update `210706`).
+Follow the steps in the [norns update docs](/docs/norns/wifi-files/#update) to update your software.
+After the unit restarts, your new grid should be successfully detected by norns.

+Still running into trouble seeing your grid in `SYSTEM > DEVICES > GRID` after your norns update?
+Please email `help@monome.org` and we'll work it out!

 #### why are there four `GRID` ports?

 The norns software can host a lot more than what might be currently present at its four physical USB ports, including: